istio/istio.io/content/en/docs/examples/microservices-istio/logs-istio/index.md

 ---

-Logs and monitoring are a very important aspect of microservices architecture.
-It is so important that it is considered one of the three prerequisites for transition to the microservices architecture style.
-No monitoring - no transition.
-(The other two requirements are _rapid provisioning_ and _rapid deployment_, according to [this article](https://aadrake.com/posts/2017-05-20-enough-with-the-microservices.html)).
+Logs and monitoring are important aspects of microservices architecture and are prerequisites for transitioning to the microservices architecture style.
+Other requirements include rapid provisioning and rapid deployment, according to [this article](https://aadrake.com/posts/2017-05-20-enough-with-the-microservices.html).

-With Istio, you gain monitoring and logging of the traffic between microservices out of the box.
+With Istio, you gain monitoring and logging of the traffic between microservices by default.
-You saw the Istio Dashboard already, you can use it for monitoring your microservices in real time.
+You can use the Istio Dashboard for monitoring your microservices in real time.

-In this module you will see how you can inspect and query logs related to the traffic between your microservices.
+In this module, you will learn how to inspect and query logs related to the traffic between your microservices.

 1. Store the name of your namespace in the `NAMESPACE` environment variable.
     You will need it to recognize your microservices in the logs: